shreehari-divate/Inventory-Swagger/Readme.md

 * User can cancel the order by providing the user_id, order_id and valid reason to cancel the order.
 This order cancel will be a patch request.
 * User can update the product quantity only through patch api
 * User can check his order status through user_order_status api
+* Admin can update the order status using patch

+ Added unit test cases

 Pending work is role base access to create user, get available product based on types order for orders. not necessary-(To delete the order/user user will request for deletion where delete will generate a unique code.
 Admin has privilage to delete the user/order by entering that unique code.
 Either use unique code or _id) will do if required as cancel is now patch not delete request.